clausehound/clausehound-blog/content/blog/the-new-age-articling-student-using-legal-technology-to-learn-and-draft-more-efficiently/index.md

 author: info@clausehound.com
 tags: ["Long Form","Technology","Contract Drafting","Commercial Activities","Clausehound"]
 date: 2016-03-04 13:06:26
-description: "How has legal technology affected you?”
+description: How has legal technology affected you?
 This is the third perspective in a three part series."
 ---